-When you’re self-employed, you are responsible for paying tax and National Insurance on your income.
-It’s important to stay on top of all your records in order to calculate and work out how much you need to pay.
+When you’re self-employed, you’re responsible for paying tax and National Insurance on your income.
+It’s important to stay on top of all your records in order to work out how much you need to pay.

 To work out how much tax and National Insurance you should pay, first you need to work out whether you’re employed or self-employed.